 SUPERVISION, INSURANCE & PROFESSIONAL BODY MEMBERSHIP: LEARNERS ATTENDING EXTENDED PROGRAMMES

 Learners attending our extended programmes such as the Diploma or Advanced Diploma in Coaching should ensure that they are receiving supervision if they have a coaching practice.
 They should have appropriate Professional Indemnity Insurance for a coaching practice and be a member of a relevant professional body.(Our Learners can obtain free 12 month affiliate membership of the ISCP.)

 PROGRAMME RECOGNITION, ACCREDITATION & APPROVAL

 Our programmes are recognised, accredited and approved by a number of leading professional bodies.
 Please visit our Accreditation page for more details.
 If you are unsure about the difference between a programme being accredited, approved or recognised, and a practitioner being accredited please visit our What is Accreditation page for a fuller explanation.

 Our programmes are at introductory, intermediate and advanced levels.
 Please visit our Programme levels page for additional information.

-By attending our Institute of Leadership and Management (TILM) Development Programmes, our Learners become eligible to join the TILM at Associate and Full Member levels.
-Successful completion of the 5-day Coaching Development Programme or the 5-day Psychological Coaching Programme provides eligibility at Associate Membership Level of the Institute of Leadership and Management (subject to completion of the administrative forms).
+By attending our Institute of Leadership (IoL) Development Programmes, our Learners become eligible to join the TILM at Associate and Full Member levels.
+Successful completion of the 5-day Coaching Development Programme or the 5-day Psychological Coaching Programme provides eligibility at Associate Membership Level of the Institute of Leadership (subject to completion of the administrative forms).
 Successful completion of both programmes provides eligibility of the Institute at Full Membership level.

-For further information about taking our Development programmes in order to be eligible to join the Institute of Leadership and Management, please visit our Centre Hub that has been launched to focus on this professional route.
+For further information about taking our Development programmes in order to be eligible to join the Institute of Leadership, please visit our Centre Hub that has been launched to focus on this professional route.